vaadin/spring/README.md

 Building the project
 ----
-Execute `mvn clean install` in the root directory to build vaadin-spring.
+Execute `mvn clean install` in the root directory to build vaadin-spring and vaadin-spring-boot.

 Issue tracking
 ----